 Starting a new and healthy life can be a difficult step for clients during and after recovery.
 At The Raleigh House, we promote recreation and leisure as the foundation for creating a new life.
 Due to the large impact that Meth has on the brain, it can cause deficits in motor skills.
 Participating in activities can facilitate improvement and repetition of these skills.
 Clients of The Raleigh House will get the chance to try new things and develop new interests and hobbies.
 We offer a variety of options including sports, art and cultural events.

 If you or a loved one are suffering from meth dependence, you aren’t alone.
-But The Raleigh House can help with our meth addiction treatment.
+The Raleigh House can help with proven meth addiction treatment in Colorado.
 Call us today at 720-891-4657 or contact us online to learn how The Raleigh House can help you or someone you love get well.